yashilvora19/accident_severity_prediction/README.md

 The accuracy of our Logistic Regression model, came out to be 85.19%, 85.14% and 85.26% for our Training, Testing and Validation.
 Other parameters such as recall, precision and support can be seen below in the classification reports.
 <img width="705" alt="Screen Shot 2024-02-26 at 8 24 25 PM" src="https://github.com/yashilvora19/accident_severity_prediction/assets/122850345/6abd0743-8253-4c1e-9153-8610e9901909">

-We also plotted the confusio matrix.
+We also plotted the confusion matrix.

 <img width="707" alt="Screen Shot 2024-02-26 at 8 26 25 PM" src="https://github.com/yashilvora19/accident_severity_prediction/assets/122850345/b0961ae0-ee91-4ec7-bc14-7a72e182ea79">

 We also plooted the frequency of our actual and predicted values.